iconsumeplutonium/six-degrees-of-fortnite/backend/README.md

 Arguments:

 * `--extract, -e`: queries the internal Fandom API to get a list of all articles on the wiki, and stores it in `text/franchises_unfiltered.txt`
 * `--cache-redirects, -r`: Goes through every single article in `text/franchises_unfiltered.txt` and determines which articles are redirects by sending an HTTP request and checking if the response is 301 or 302.
 Stores redirects in `text/redirects.json`, where the key is the original article name and the value is the article it redirects to.
+(This will send almost 9000 requests to the website, so this should be used very sparingly, if at all.)
 * `--filter, -f`: Goes through all articles in `text/franchises_unfiltered.txt` and removes all commercials, cameos, trailers, redirects, etc. and stores the result in `text/filtered_franchises.txt`
 * `--insert, -i`: Loads the contents of `text/filtered_franchises.txt` into the `game` table in `crossovers.db`